 Tulane and the New Orleans Police Department (NOPD) work closely together to keep the campus neighborhood safe.
 The officers of TUPD and NOPD communicate regularly on the scene of incidents that occur in and around the campus area.
 Tulane police investigators work closely with the investigative staff at NOPD when incidents arise that require joint investigative efforts, resources, crime-related reports and exchanges of information, as deemed necessary.
-If an incident occurs that exceeds the capabilities of the University Police Department, personnel and other resources are provided by the above listed law enforcement agencies.
+TUPD and local law enforcement agencies may also work collaboratively in the investigation of crimes occurring on campus.

 Tulane officers patrol regularly in the uptown area bordered by Jefferson, South Claiborne, South Carrollton, and St. Charles Avenues.
 TUPD also works with Louisiana State Police when incidents arise that require collaboration.
-TUPD is a member of the Louisiana State Analytical and Fusion Exchange where intelligence and information is shared with other local and state agencies.
+TUPD is a member of the Louisiana State Analytical and Fusion Exchange where intelligence and information are shared with other local and state agencies.

 A daily crime log is kept of all incidents reported to TUPD.
 The daily crime log is available for review at the uptown and downtown district police stations, as well as the National Primate Research Center and School of Professional Advancement.
 It is also available on the TUPD website at https://publicsafety.tulane.edu/daily-crime-log.
 Tulane monitors incidents at its off-campus sites and records those offenses.
 Tulane police report and provide the New Orleans Police Department with pertinent records in cases of serious on-campus crime.
-The NOPD and LSP accepts and processes evidence for serious crimes.
+The NOPD and LSP accept and process evidence for serious crimes.